 Leonard has also worked in scholarly publishing and is a consultant and reviewer for scholarly, higher education, and trade presses.

-She trained as a cellist and specialized in twentieth-century and new music, although she has since retired from performance due to chronic injury.
+She trained as a cellist and specialized in twentieth-century and new music, although she has since retired from performance due to lupus.
 She received her high school diploma from the University of North Carolina School of the Arts and her Bachelor of Music degree from the Peabody Conservatory of Music of the Johns Hopkins University.
 She earned the Guildhall School of Music and Drama’s Certificate in Advanced Instrumental Studies and received her Master of Music degree in cello performance from the University of Miami before attending the University of Cincinnati College-Conservatory of Music for doctoral work in musicology.
 She received her PhD from the University of Sunderland (UK).

 Leonard lives near Houston, Texas, with her husband, engineer and research scientist Karl Rufener.